Skip to content

 Notes:

-1. hardware, firmware, and stack can use either plain string elements (as in the hardware example) or objects (as in the firmware example), but the format must be uniform across all elements in a given list: either all strings or all objects.
+1. hardware, firmware, and stack can use either plain string elements (as in the hardware example) or link objects (as in the firmware example), but the format must be uniform across all elements in a given list: either all strings or all objects

 Filling sections after general